NVIDIA/DeepLearningExamples/README.md

 In each of the network READMEs, we indicate the level of support that will be provided.
 The range is from ongoing updates and improvements to a point-in-time release for thought leadership.

 ## Feedback / Contributions
-We're posting these examples on GitHub to better support the community, facilitate feedback, as well as collect and implement contributions using GitHub Issues and Pull Requests.
+We're posting these examples on GitHub to better support the community, facilitate feedback, as well as collect and implement contributions using GitHub Issues and pull requests.
 We welcome all contributions!

 ## Known issues
 In each of the network READMEs, we indicate any known issues and encourage the community to provide feedback.